AdobeDocs/commerce-php/src/pages/best-practices/tutorials/convert-serialized-data.md

 1. The extension stores serialized data provided by a core [module](https://glossary.magento.com/module) that now uses the JSON format.
 1. The extension uses the automatic serializing mechanism provided by the Magento framework (i.e. the extension declares `\Magento\Framework\Model\ResourceModel\Db\AbstractDb::$_serializableFields`).

-Your extension will continue working in Magento 2.2 and above in the following cases, but we recommend you switch to using the JSON format for security reasons:
+Your extension will continue working in Adobe Commerce and Magento Open Source 2.2 and above in the following cases, but we recommend you switch to using the JSON format for security reasons:

 1. The extension stores its own serialized data.
 1. The extension is responsible for serializing and unserializing data stored in core tables.